RocketChat/docs-old/guides/user-guides/messaging/README.md

 # Messages

-This page explains the ins and outs of messaging in Rocket.Chat.
+This page explains the ins and outs of messaging in the Rocket.Chat.

 ## Compose messages

-To compose a message in Rocket.Chat, go to the channel or user you want to send a message.
+To compose a message in the Rocket.Chat, go to the channel or user you want to send a message.
 Type message in the message box and press Enter or the **Send** Button.

 If you want to add new lines of text, press `Shift + Command` to add a new line.